jpalardy/jpalardy.github.io/_posts/2015-12-14-best-books-i-read-2015.markdown

 This book wasn't planned.
 Last January, I heard about the [MOOC](https://lagunita.stanford.edu/courses/HumanitiesandScience/StatLearning/Winter2015/about), and saw that people were excited about it.
-I started the class, bought the book and I learned *many* things I didn't know ... but I was an ML beginner.
+I started the class, bought the book, and I learned *many* things I didn't know ... but I was an ML beginner.

-Eventually, I took the [Machine Learning MOOC on Coursera](https://www.coursera.org/learn/machine-learning) and it reinforced everything I had learned in Statistical Learning.
+Eventually, I took the [Machine Learning MOOC on Coursera](https://www.coursera.org/learn/machine-learning), and it reinforced everything I had learned in Statistical Learning.

 I felt that I had read the book too fast the first time around.
 When I got back to this book, in October, I re-read it cover-to-cover and found that it was now